drewhoffer/portfolio/pages/posts/rails-8-theme-switcher.md

 };
 ```

-Setting `darkMode: "selector"` allows you to control the theme using a class on the root HTML element.
+Setting `darkMode: "class"` allows you to control the theme using a class on the root HTML element.

 ---